-'Abdi-Tirshi, the king who ruled Hazor in the fourteenth century B.C., initiated a major change in the layout of the site's acropolis: The earlier palace of the Middle-Bronze Age (probably that of Ibni-Adad) was filled in and a new palace (part of the ceremonial precinct) was built on top of it.
+‘Abdi-Tirshi, the king who ruled Hazor in the fourteenth century BCE, initiated a major change in the layout of the site's acropolis: The earlier palace of the Middle-Bronze Age (probably that of Ibni-Adad) was filled in and a new palace (part of the ceremonial precinct) was built on top of it.
 The southern temple and the adjacent open-air cultic installation were filled in as well.
 An additional palace, probably an administrative one, was built close to the northern edge of the acropolis, overlooking the lower city.
-The path leading up from the lower city to Hazor's acropolis, which originally led directly straight up, now turned sharply westwards, encircling the new administrative palace.
+The path leading from the lower city to Hazor's acropolis, which originally led straight up, now turned sharply westwards, encircling the new administrative palace.

-These changes characterize Hazor's Stratum XIV, under rule of Abdi-Tirshi.
-During this king's reign Hazor was considered by Egypt - who ruled the entire Levant-, as "number one" among all other cities of Canaan.
-Even though under Egyptian rule, the king of Hazor, had a special and close relationship with the king of Egypt (Yadin 1972:7-8; E. Morris, 2006).
+These changes characterize Hazor's Stratum XIV under the rule of Abdi-Tirshi.
+During this king's reign, Hazor was considered by Egypt, which ruled the entire Levant, as “number one” of all cities in Canaan.
+Even though during Egypt's rule, the king of Hazor had a special and close relationship with the king of Egypt (Yadin 1972:7–8; E. Morris, 2006).

-Hazor's privileged status was apparently carried on into the thirteenth century.
-Egypt under Ramesses II still ruled the region, and close relations with Hazor apparently continued.
-The number of Egyptian statue fragments belonging to kings and high officials, (all apparently smashed when Hazor went up in flames towards the end of the century) accedes that of such statues found in any other site in the Levant, (see Hazor VII: 574-590, and XXXXX below), except Byblos which was always the most important Egyptian commercial center in the Levant.
-We do not know when exactly all these statues were sent from Egypt to Hazor, however all of them (except a few found re-used as building material in Iron Age contexts) were found in thirteenth century contexts.
+Hazor's privileged status apparently continued into the thirteenth century when Ramesses II ruled the region.
+The number of fragments of Egyptian statues belonging to kings and high officials, all apparently destroyed when Hazor went up in flames towards the end of the century, exceeds that of those found at any other site in the Levant (see Hazor VII: 574–590, and XXXXX below), apart from Byblos, which had always been the most important Egyptian commercial center in the region.
+Although we do not know when exactly all these statues were sent from Egypt to Hazor, they were all discovered in thirteenth-century contexts, with the exception of a few found re-used as building material in Iron Age contexts.

-These statues (or even statues fragments) were clearly regarded as objects of prestige, probably displayed in the Ceremonial and administrative palaces in which all of them were found.
+These statues, and even statue fragments, were clearly regarded as objects of prestige and were probably displayed in the ceremonial and administrative palaces in which they were found.

-Further evidence for Hazor's continued close relationships with Egypt during the thirteenth century B.C. is provided by Jar handles bearing scarab impressions typical of the reign of Ramesses II, a fragment of an alabaster vessel bearing part of the throne name most likely that of that same king (see D. Ben Tor above XXXXX) and an assemblage of Egyptian pottery dating to the thirteenth century which "should be viewed against the backdrop of diplomatic and commercial ties between Hazor and Egypt in this period" (M. Martin, Hazor VII: 590-603).
+Further evidence of Hazor's continued close relationship with Egypt in the thirteenth century BCE is demonstrated by jar handles bearing scarab impressions typical of the reign of Ramesses II, a fragment of an alabaster vessel that was likely inscribed with the throne name of the said king (see D. Ben Tor, above XXXXX), and an assemblage of Egyptian pottery dating to the thirteenth century that “should be viewed against the backdrop of diplomatic and commercial ties between Hazor and Egypt in this period” (M. Martin, Hazor VII: 590-603).

-The Close ties between Hazor and Egypt are evidenced by a fragment of stone with Egyptian hieroglyphs, possibly part of an offering table, found in Area M, in a most strategic location - close to the point of entry from the Lower City to the site's acropolis.
-The smashed fragment of this object was found within the debris of the final destruction layer in Area M (for a full discussion of this object see this volume pp. XXXXIShlomit - is there such a discussion in this volume????)
-The offering table was probably placed at Hazor by the great vizier of Ramesses II -Prahotep, who probably came to Hazor during one of his visits to the land of Hatti.
-This event is dated by K. Kitchen "in the 40's of Ramesses II's reign, circa 1240-1230 in round figures" ( Kitchen 2003.
+The close ties between Hazor and Egypt are also confirmed by a stone fragment inscribed with Egyptian hieroglyphs, possibly part of an offering table, found in a prominent location in Area M, near the point of entry from the lower city to the acropolis.
+The smashed fragment of this object was discovered in the debris of the final destruction layer in Area M (for a full discussion of this object, see this volume pp. XXXXIShlomit - is there such a discussion in this volume????)
+The offering table may well have been placed in Hazor by Prahotep, the great vizier of Ramesses II, who probably came to Hazor during one of his visits to the land of Hatti.
+This event is dated by K. Kitchen “in the 40's of Ramesses II's reign, circa 1240–1230 in round figures” ( Kitchen 2003.
 20-28).
-Such an important official could have visited Hazor only while it was still at its peak as a "head of all those kingdoms" (Joshua 11:10).
+Such an important official could have visited Hazor only while it was still at its peak as the “head of all those kingdoms” (Joshua 11:10).